grittygrease/draft-sullivan-tls-implicit-ech/draft-sullivan-tls-implicit-ech.md

 it must then validate the provided signature against that public key.

-If the signature verifies, the client treats the retry_configs as authentic and uses them to retry as specified in draft-ietf-tls-esni Section 6.1.6 without considering the server's TLS certificate.
+If the signature verifies, the client treats the retry_configs as authentic and uses them to retry as specified in {{I-D.ietf-tls-esni, Section 6.1.6}} without considering the server's TLS certificate.
 If the hashed public key does not appear in the provided list, or the signature does not verify, the client must behave as though the server's TLS certificate could not be validated.